levan92/deep_sort_realtime/README.md

 Default embedder is a pytorch MobilenetV2 (trained on Imagenet).

 For convenience (I know it's not exactly best practice) & since the weights file is quite small, it is pushed in this github repo and will be installed to your Python environment when you install deep_sort_realtime.

+#### CLIP

+[CLIP](https://github.com/openai/CLIP) is added as another option of embedder due to its proven flexibility and generalisability.
+Download the CLIP model weights you want at [deep_sort_realtime/embedder/weights/download_clip_wts.sh](deep_sort_realtime/embedder/weights/download_clip_wts.sh) and store the weights at that directory as well.

 ### Tensorflow Embedder